MaryDomashneva/GildedRose-Refactoring-Kata/README.md

 Gilded Rose tech test
 =================

-## Gilded Rose Requirements Specification
+## Gilded Rose Requirements Specification:

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a